To log in, please visit the Dalai Lama Fellows website.

 In addition to providing grant money, the Dalai Lama Fellowship incorporates a curriculum that guides Fellows toward transformation.
 Their Ethical Leadership Curriculum focuses on three core competencies integral to transformative, post-heroic leadership:

 - Designing ethical systems

-This year’s journey will begin in April, when newly-selected Fellows participate in “Tilling the Soil”--a set of reflective exercises and Skype conversations with program directors, aimed at the nexus of inner transformation in service of social transformation.
-Tilling the Soil prepares Fellows for intensive learning and growth at the Ethical Leadership Assembly, a weeklong convening of new Fellows and alumni held each June near San Francisco, California.
+This year’s journey will begin in March, when newly-selected Fellows participate in “Tilling the Soil”--a set of reflective exercises and Skype conversations with our program staff, designed to prepare Fellows for intensive learning and growth at the Ethical Leadership Assembly (ELA).
+ELA is a weeklong convening of new Fellows, along with those from past years, held each June near San Francisco, California.

-Grant awards cover project expenses and airfare to the Ethical Leadership Assembly, to be held in June 2014 and again in June 2015.
-Room and board at the Ethical Leadership Assembly is also covered by the program.
+Funding covers project expenses and airfare to the Head, Heart, Hands Assemblies, to be held in August 2017 and again a year later.
+Room and board at the assemblies is covered by the program.